savaki/randx/README.md

 # randx

-random library utilities for golang
+Utilities to generate random values for testing.